signaldust/bunny-jit/README.md

 <code>throw&nbsp;bjit::internal_error</code> on failures instead.

 There is also `make test` that will build everything and then run `run-tests.sh` to do some basic sanity checking (very limited for now).
+This won't quite work on Windows though (it should build tests, but we don't have a `run-tests.bat` yet).

 Any source files in `src/` are compiled and collected to `build/bjit.a` and each `tests/<name>.cpp` is compiled into a separate `bin/<name>` for testing purposes.